shyamjumberi/Assignment/FoodSatisfaction/README.md

 Github url : https://github.com/shyamjumberi/Assignment.git

-Developed a rest service which calculates the maximum satisfaction.To calculate maximum satisfaction I used the Ksnapsack algorithm.
+Developed a rest service which calculates the maximum satisfaction.To calculate maximum satisfaction,used the Ksnapsack algorithm.
 Here reading the sample data from application.yml file while loading the spring boot application.

 ## How to run the application